Benchmarking single-photon sources from an auto-correlation measurement: Experiment

 \section{Experiment}

 To demonstrate the feasibility of our tools, we experimentally benchmark, witness and quantify the non-classical nature of a heralded single-photon source~\cite{Bruno2014} that is optimized for high efficiency of the heralded photon~\cite{Guerreiro2013}.
-A periodically poled potassium titanyl phosphate (PPKTP) crystal is pumped by a Ti:Sapphire laser at $\lambda_p=\SI{771.8}{nm}$ in the picosecond pulsed regime with a repetition rate of \SI{76}{MHz} to create nondegenerate photon pairs at $\lambda_s=\SI{1541.3}{nm}$ (signal) and $\lambda_i=\SI{1546.1}{nm}$ (idler) via type-II spontaneous parametric down-conversion.
+A periodically poled potassium titanyl phosphate (PPKTP) crystal is pumped by a Ti:Sapphire laser at $\lambda_p=\SI{771.8}{nm}$ in the picosecond pulsed regime with a repetition rate of \SI{76}{MHz} to create nondegenerate photon pairs at $\lambda_s=\SI{1541.3}{nm}$ (signal) and $\lambda_i=\SI{1546.1}{nm}$ (idler) via type-II spontaneous parametric down-conversion (SPDC).
 The pair creation probability per pump pulse is set to $P_\mathrm{pair} \approx \num{1.0E-3}$ and high-purity heralded signal photons are ensured by spectrally filtering the heralding idler photons using a dense wavelength division multiplexer at ITU channel 39.
+From a joint spectral intensity measurement~\cite{Zielnicki2018}, we estimate the spectral purity of the heralded photon to be $98.59\% \pm 0.04\%$.
 In this way, we herald signal photons at a rate of \SI{19.1}{kcps}.

 For the heralded auto-correlation measurement, the signal photon is sent to a 50/50 fiber coupler (AFW FOBC).
-All photons are detected by MoSi superconducting nanowire single-photon detectors~\cite{Caloz2018} and time-correlated single-photon counting in a programmable time-to-digital converter (ID Quantique ID900) is used to register the detection events in order to evaluate $\bm p = (p_{ \circ\circ},p_{\bullet \circ},p_{\circ \bullet},p_{\bullet\bullet})$ for the signal photons after the 50/50 beamsplitter.
+All photons are detected by MoSi superconducting nanowire single-photon detectors~\cite{Caloz2018} and time-correlated single-photon counting in a programmable time-to-digital converter (ID Quantique ID900) is used to register the detection events.
+Data are acquired for \SI{200}{s} in order to evaluate $\bm p = (p_{ \circ\circ},p_{\bullet \circ},p_{\circ \bullet},p_{\bullet\bullet})$ for the signal photons after the 50/50 beam splitter.

+The dark count probabilities of the detectors we used for the auto-correlation measurement are fairly small, $p_\t{dc}\leq 4\times 10^{-7}$, and can be completely neglected.
+That is, the dark count corrections ($\approx 4\times 10^{-6}$) to the estimated values of the benchmark in Eqs.~(\ref{eq: corr dark counts},\ref{eq: dark count param}) are more than two orders of magnitude lower than the statistical noise, see Tables~\ref{tab:results} and \ref{tab:results_dependent}.